AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

   1. `tcTyClsInstDecls` should populate it with the `dfun_ids`
   1. `tcHsBootSigs` should populate it with `val_ids` and return an updated `TcGblEnv`
   1. Add a new field `tcg_boot_ids :: Bag Id` to `TcGblEnv` and pass `val_ids` to `mkBootModDetailsTc` that way, so it doesn't need to use the `TypeEnv`
-- We now generate `r { foo :: ... }` in the pretty-printer, but should we accept it in the parser?
-What if the supressed type is `GetResult s "foo"` for a different type s?
-- Fuse `makeRecFldInstsFor` and `tcFldInsts`, or just generate and typecheck binds.
-Use `tcValBinds` or similar for the typechecking.
+- Pretty-printing needs to be sorted out for the new design with a two-parameter Has class

-- Consider defaulting `Accessor p` to `p = (->)`, and defaulting `Has r "f" t` constraints where there is only one datatype with a field `f` in scope.
+- Consider defaulting `Accessor p r n` to `p = (->)`, and defaulting `Has r "x"` constraints where there is only one datatype with a field `x` in scope.
 - We could add `HsVarOut RdrName id` instead of `HsSingleRecFld` (or perhaps rename `HsVar` to `HsVarIn`).
 This would also be useful to recall how the user referred to something.
 - Add syntax for record projection, perhaps using \# since it shouldn't conflict with `MagicHash`?